mempler/RPFXplorer/README.md

 ## Compilation

-Building is straight forward. `git clone` the repository and run `generate_vs2022.bat`.
+Building is somewhat straight forward. setup [VCPKG](https://vcpkg.io/en/getting-started.html), `git clone` the repository and run `generate_vs2022.bat`.
 Afterwards you can open the generated solution and build it with `CTRL+B`.

 Once it's been build, you can run `.\enable_extension.bat` as admin to enable &register the `Shell Extension` within your explorer.